Ash-Eileen/terminal-app/README.md

 ### **Statement of Purpose and Scope**

-Hangman is designed for enterainment purposes.
+Hangman is designed for entertainment purposes.
 If you're bored and need something to do you can turn to this hangman app.
 It can provide a fun distraction when you need a break using single-player mode or you can play with friends using multi-player mode.

 #### **What Hangman will do**